Saliency Guided Experience Packing for Replay in Continual Learning: Related Works

 \section{Related Works}

-Methods for continual learning can be broadly divided into three categories~\cite{cl_survey}. \textit{\textbf{Regularization based methods}} penalize changes in important parameters for the past tasks to prevent forgetting.
-Elastic Weight Consolidation (\textbf{EWC})~\cite{ewc} computes such importance from the Fisher information matrix,~\citeauthor{si} (2017) computes them from the sensitivity of loss with respect to the parameters, whereas~\citeauthor{mas} (2018) measures them from the sensitivity of the model outputs to the inputs.
-Other works use knowledge distillation~\cite{lwf} and variational inference framework~\cite{vcl} for model regularization in continual learning.
-However, such methods suffer under longer task sequences and perform poorly~\cite{hal} in the single epoch (online) CL setup considered in this paper.
+Methods for continual learning can be broadly divided into three categories~\cite{cl_survey}.~\textbf{Regularization based methods} penalize changes in important parameters for the past tasks to prevent forgetting.
+Elastic Weight Consolidation (\textbf{EWC})~\cite{ewc} computes such importance from the Fisher information matrix.
+Other works use selective synaptic plasticity~\cite{si,mas}, knowledge distillation~\cite{lwf}, attention map distillation~\cite{lwm}, and variational inference framework~\cite{vcl} for model regularization in continual learning.
+However, these methods suffer under longer task sequences and perform poorly~\cite{hal} in the online CL setup considered in this paper.

-\textit{\textbf{Parameter isolation methods}} allocate different subsets of network parameters for each task to overcome forgetting.
+\textbf{Parameter isolation methods} allocate different subsets of network parameters for each task to overcome forgetting.
 Some methods~\cite{pgn,den} under this category expand the network for accommodating new tasks, whereas in other methods~\cite{packnet,hat,space} a task-specific sub-network is selected by masking out the parameters.
-Unlike these methods, we train our model on online steam of tasks in a single epoch setting without increasing the network size.
+Unlike these methods, we train a fixed-sized network in online CL setting.